-Luteal phase only: When the medication is taken from day 14 of the cycle (start of ovulation) until the beginning of the period.
+- Luteal phase only: When the medication is taken from day 14 of the cycle (start of ovulation) until the beginning of the period.

 What are the side effects of SSRIs?

-You may end up trialling different ones to see which ones work best for you and it's entirely dependent on your symptoms and your cycle.
-Your doctor can help you decide if this is the right option for you.
+You may end up trialling different ones to see which works best for you and it's entirely dependent on your specific symptoms and cycle.

 Taking a Combined Oral Contraceptive Pill (COCP)

-If symptoms continue after increasing the dose, your doctor may talk to you about taking the pill continuously without the placebo pills.
+If symptoms continue even after increasing the dose, your doctor may talk to you about taking the pill continuously without the placebo pills.

-👩🏼⚕️ How is PMS Diagnosed?
+How is PMS diagnosed?

 The best way for you to be prepared for this discussion is to start tracking your symptoms in a diary (or find a period tracking app) so you have some anecdotal evidence.

-Beyond your symptoms, your Doctor will also ask about your mood in general to make sure your symptoms aren't indicating something more serious such as depressive or anxiety disorder.
+Beyond your PMS symptoms, your doctor will also ask about your mood in general, to make sure your symptoms aren't indicating something more serious like a depressive or anxiety disorder.

-PMS has a significant impact on the lives of women all over the world.
-And despite the growing awareness, there is still a lack of knowledge about the necessity to consult a doctor or seek treatment for PMS symptoms.
+PMS has a significant impact on the lives of women worldwide, and despite the growing awareness, there's still a lack of knowledge about the necessity to consult a doctor or seek treatment for premenstrual symptoms.

-We strongly encourage you to learn the differences between PMS and PMDD not only for yourself, but for the women around you.
+We strongly encourage you to learn the differences between PMS and PMDD not only for yourself but for the women around you.